 A property manager is supposed to have an authorization form signed by the landlord when filing.
 It is case law/a 1993 Florida Bar Advisory Opinion on the topic, there is no statute.
 But in reality, few judges check for this or care as eviction is less formal litigation and the landlord is rarely...Read more »

 Brokers do not "practice" real estate unless they are broker associate status; they only get their part of the split and any monthly fees their agreement with agents contain.
 But one would have to check the commission agreement if the split changes if broker provides the lead.
-If not then there...Read more »
+If not...Read more »

 There is nothing in the statutes that the HOA cannot try to collect votes and then try again at another properly noticed meeting.
 And you are confusing 2 separate topics.
 A quorum is how many members are required to even hold a meeting which is 30% per 720.309(1)(a); unless your covenants call...Read more »

 I received a signed contract from buyer´s realtor, then I made changes in two clauses, initialized those 2 changes AND SIGNED ALL CONTRACT´S PAGES (yes, mistake).
 Buyer´s realtor did not accept those 2 changes and requested to go back to original conditions.
 Today I received better offers and...
 Read more »